 Despite the diverse ways our students work, many qualities exist that connect all community arts practitioners.
 Foremost is a drive to take their ideas and activities out of the studio and into the world through teaching, collective action, or community creation as well as an interest in social change, activism, and community development.

-Many go on to build careers in social and community art practice, arts administration, and teaching.
+Community Arts alumni go on to build careers in social and community art practice, arts administration, and teaching.

 Looking Backward, Thinking Forward